alecksmart/nodejs-fullstack-boilerplate/README.md

 ## Initial Setup

-Add _.my_ file to the root of the project containing the admin password to your development database.
+Examine _.sql_ to see if this is compliant with your development possibilities.
+Add _.my_ file to the root of the project containing the admin settings for your development database.

 ```text
 [client]